-2018 Executive Bonus Decisions
+2019 Executive Bonus Decisions

-In March 2019, the Compensation Committee determined that, for the Named Executive Officers (other than the CEO), the Company's performance in 2018 exceeded target performance and, therefore, that, subject to an assessment of individual performance, bonuses would be paid to those executives pursuant to the Executive Bonus Program.
-The Compensation Committee then reviewed the individual performance of each of those Named Executive Officers based on an evaluation provided by our CEO of their performance.
-For the CEO, the Compensation Committee determined that the Company's performance, measured against the metrics applicable to the CEO's bonus, supported the payment of a bonus in excess of his target bonus.
+In February 2020, the Compensation Committee determined that, for the Named Executive Officers, the Company's performance in 2019 did not fully meet expectations.
+The Compensation Committee reviewed the individual performance of each of the Named Executive Officers based on an evaluation provided by our CEO of their performance.
+For the CEO, the Compensation Committee discussed with the CEO his own individual performance against metrics discussed with our CEO throughout 2019.

-Based on these determinations, the Compensation Committee approved the following bonus payments for our Named Executive Officers for 2018:
+Based on these determinations, the Compensation Committee approved the following cash bonus payments for our Named Executive Officers for 2019:

-Named Executive Officer 4 .
-10 ъ.
-Percentage Increase of Actual
+Named Executive Officer Actual B Sonus Payment Percentage of Target

-Nameu Executive Officer nus Payment Bonus Payment Over Target

-Mr. Scapa \$ 575,000 15%
+Mr. Scapa \$ 435,000 79%

-Mr. Morof \$ 165,558 10.4%
+Mr. Morof \$ 120,622 75%

-Mr. Fariello \$ 168,923(1)

-Mr. Chouinard \$ 148,608 14.3%
+Mr. Chouinard \$ 113,083 75%

+Ms. Messano \$ 97,425 81%

-Dr. Schramm \$ 102,981 8.4%
+Mr. Schramm \$ 78,288 78%